New Microsoft Beta Exams 2026: Full Timeline and Current GA Status

 May 2026: AI-200, SC-500

-May delivers two high-value associate-level exams targeting cloud AI development and the increasingly critical intersection of security and AI.
+May delivered two high-value associate-level exams targeting cloud AI development and the increasingly critical intersection of security and AI.
+Both are open for registration and both are fully covered in our practice question bank, based on Microsoft's published skills-measured objectives — regardless of beta/GA status.

 AI-200: Azure AI Cloud Developer Associate

-Where AI-103 focuses on apps and agents, AI-200 zooms out to the broader cloud development context for AI workloads.
-This exam validates that you can architect, build, and deploy AI solutions using Azure's full cloud platform — not just the AI services, but how they integrate with compute, storage, networking, and identity.
+Where AI-103 focuses on apps and agents, AI-200 zooms out to the backend engineering behind AI workloads.
+This exam validates that you can build and operate the Azure infrastructure an AI application depends on — containerized hosting, AI-ready data services, and the messaging and security layers around them.

 Best suited for: